woleet/woleet-widgetv2/README.md

 To allow the widget to download a file, the file URL must be proxied, or the URL must support CORS.

 For testing, a Node.js server is provided.
-This simple server simply redirect the resource flow to the widget.
+This simple server redirects the resource flow to the widget.
 Execute next command to launch the server:

 ```bash